 22. Utensil Printing

-You can turn nearly anything into art with some colorful paint and a little imagination.
-In this case, your stencils are simple kitchen utensils that leave fun patterns.
-See what kind of creative flowers your kids can come up with.
+You can turn nearly anything into art with a bit of colorful paint and a little imagination.
+In this case, allow your kiddos to use simple kitchen utensils to create vivid patterns with paint.
+You’ll be amazed to see all the creative flower designs that your budding Picassos come up with.

 Learn More: Fantastic Fun and Learning